Vatuu/discord-rpc/README.md

 - Images: One big cubic, and one smaller round images with a custom tooltip text, to show some more details.
 - Parties: Show the current size of parties or lobbies to indicate if the player is forever alone or not.
 - Match/Join/Spectate: Some super secret Strings that are needed for joining and spectating a game.
 More to that below.
-- Instance Int: If it's a game instance or not, as simply as that.
+- Instance Int: If it's a game instance or not, as simple as that.

 ## How to use?
 Using this wrapper is as simple as it can be, with barely any difference of the "original" API.